-Melissa Manchester's "Don't Cry Out Loud," was my theme song in my early twenties.
+Melissa Manchester's "Don't Cry Out Loud," was a theme song in my early twenties.
 Put on a smile, never let them know you were hurting, don't admit your mistakes or failures.
 How did that go?

 It didn't work.
 By the time I was in my late twenties, I was bottoming out.
 I had a moderately successful career in education -- but that was about it.
 My relationships were in shambles -- all except for the ones where I held the purse strings and felt some sense of control.
-My body was falling apart, and I felt scattered all over the philosophical map -- s spiritual homelessness that I pretended didn't bother me.
+My body was falling apart, and I felt scattered all over the philosophical map -- a spiritual homelessness that I pretended didn't bother me.
 Sometimes it takes something as minute as a pinprick to burst the bubble of denial.
 Mine seemed like a slow leak.

-Recently I came across a long-loved quote that served as a reminder that my journey back from the facade of self-certain control about my "story," came in a series of small moments.
+Recently I came across a quote that served as a reminder that my journey back from the facade of self-certain control about my "story," came in a series of small moments.
 Ernest Hemingway once advised:

 "Write hard and clear

 about what hurts."